On the cohomology of $p$-adic analytic spaces, I: The basic comparison theorem: -cohomology

-where the colimit is taken over hypercoverings from $\sbb$, defines a sheaf on $\sv$.
-In the context of the above example of a Beilinson base we call it {\em $\eta$-\'etale descent of $\sff$}.
+where the colimit is taken over hypercoverings\footnote{Here and below, to simplify notation, we write $\sff(V_{\jcdot})$ for $\lim\sff(V_{\jcdot})$.} $V_{\cdot}\to U$ from $\sbb$, defines a hypersheaf on $\sv$.
+In the context of the above example of a Beilinson base we call it {\em $\eta$-\'etale descent of $\sff$}. \end{remark}

 (2) The following corollary removes the condition $L=K$ in 3b of Proposition \ref{main00} and could have been included in \cite{CN3}. \begin{corollary} Let $X$ be a smooth partially proper dagger variety over $C$ and let $\wh{X}$ denote its completion.
 Let $W$ be a Fr\'echet space over $\breve{F}$.
-Then the natural map\footnote{See the point (3) below for the reminder on the definition of the tensor products used.}
+Then the natural map\footnote{See the point (4) below for the reminder on the definition of the tensor products used.} in $\sd(C_{\breve{F}})$

-is a strict quasi-isomorphism. \end{corollary} \begin{proof} Find an admissible covering of $X$ by dagger affinoids and then look at the set of the interiors of their completions.
+is a strict quasi-isomorphism. \end{corollary} \begin{proof} Find an admissible covering of $X$ by dagger affinoids and then look at the set of their naive interiors (a {\em naive interior} of a smooth dagger affinoid is a Stein subvariety whose complement is open and quasi-compact\footnote{We have an analogous definition of a naive interior of a rigid analytic affinoid.}).
 By the definition of partially proper dagger varieties this is an admissible covering of $X$ as well.
 The individual varieties in the covering are partially proper and, moreover, are defined over a finite extension of $K$.
 The latter fact is true because the corresponding rigid affinoids are defined over a finite extension of $K$ by Elkik's theorem \cite[Th.
 7, Rem.
 2]{Elk} (the finite presentation condition there is satisfied in our case by the finiteness theorems of Grauert-Remmert-Gruson and Gruson-Raynaud \cite[Th.
 3.1.17, Th.
 3.2.1]{Lit}).
 Same can be said about the intersections of a finite number of them.

 Now, taking the associated \v{C}ech cover and evaluating on it the morphism from the corollary we get a strict quasi-isomorphism by point 3b of Proposition \ref{main00}.
 We conclude by rigid analytic descent. \end{proof}